How to get to the Shimanami kaido cycling route. Guide and route information.

 How to get to the Shimanami Kaido from Osaka: Orange Ferry Service

 Often acknowledged as the best cycling route in Japan, the Shimanami Kaido won't disappoint.
-For cyclists heading there from Osaka, the journey just got a whole lot easier.
+For cyclists heading there from Osaka, the journey is simple.

 Table of Contents